Community Health Center of Buffalo, Inc., Buffalo Documentary Project to Virtually Premiere ‘FIGHT FOR GOOD’ 7:30 PM, Thurs., April 22, 2021

 Panelists include Dr. LaVonne Ansari, Chief Executive Officer, CHCB, Inc.; Dr. Kenyani Davis, MD, MPH, Chief Medical Officer, CHCB, Inc.; Dr. Shilpa Kapoor, DDS, MS, BDS, Dental Director, CHCB, Inc.; Mani Mehrvarz, Founding Director, BDP; Maryam Muliaee, Art Director, BDP; and Naila Ansari, Interviewer, BDP.
 The discussion will be moderated by Karla Thomas, Director of Marketing, CHCB, Inc.

-“In the summer of 2020, the Community Health Center of Buffalo, Inc. was approached by the Buffalo Documentary Project to explore the possibility of sharing our stories with respect to the COVID-19 pandemic that was plaguing the world and severely threatening the lives of the communities that we serve,” said Dr. Ansari.
+“In the summer of 2020, The Community Health Center of Buffalo, Inc, Inc. was approached by the Buffalo Documentary Project to explore the possibility of sharing our stories with respect to the COVID-19 pandemic that was plaguing the world and severely threatening the lives of the communities that we serve,” said Dr. Ansari.
 “Fast forward to the Spring of 2021 and we are both humbled and honored to benefit from the tremendous film-making artistry of the BDP team; and indeed, extremely grateful to have this opportunity to share the experiences and voices of our all too often unheard women, men and children of color.
 By dedicating ourselves to serving them, we stand with them.
 But much more than that, in body, mind and spirit, we are them.”

 Founded by director Mani Mehrvarz in 2016, the Buffalo Documentary Project tells the untold stories of Buffalo and Western New York through documentary filmmaking.
 Maryam Muliaee, a media artist-scholar and educator based in Buffalo, serves as the art director, researcher and animator of Buffalo Documentary Project.
 Naila Ansari, an assistant professor (Theatre and Africana studies at Buffalo State College and an original and former principal dancer for the August Wilson Center Dance Ensemble, serves as documentary interviewer.